Building bricks

 A huge part of my childhood LEGO experience was second-hand, mostly from my dad’s old sets and the random lots he’d buy.
 As a result, I grew up with a lot of 70s and 80s sets—Town sets, Castle sets (even one of the Black Falcons fortresses).
 I distinctly remember him bringing home a collection of Fabuland once.
 We reassembled them together, and though he eventually sold them, I still think fondly of their charming designs.
 I never had any of the so-called “girl lines” like Paradisa or Belville, but I always liked their soft pastel colors whenever I saw them in stores and catalogs.

 For a brief moment, I even ventured into the weird world of Znap.
 As I understand it, I had shown interest in K'NEX, and my parents, firmly loyal to LEGO, figured their in-house alternative would be the superior choice.
+The line flopped, sure, but I do think it was quite interesting.

 LEGO Harry Potter* was another major fixture in my later childhood.
 Naturally, I was obsessed with the franchise, but the LEGO sets were fantastic even outside of their licensed appeal.
 They were playful, filled with tiny whimsical details, and prioritized fun over strict accuracy.
 They encouraged alternate builds, which made them feel infinitely replayable.
 But after the third movie, it felt like the whimsy was lost, and worst of all, the minifigures switched to flesh-colored faces.